 - 1. Inception report that includes methodology, work plan and budget - 2.
 A comprehensive project evaluation report - 3.
-Case studies: Stories of individual leaders

-The final evaluation report should incorporate, the following subsections:

-- Executive Summary not more than four pages with findings and related recommendations

-- Introduction (page limit of two pages):

-- Project Description

-- Purpose of the Evaluation

-- Evaluation Methodology
+The evaluation report should incorporate, the following subsections: - Executive Summary not more than four pages with findings and related recommendations - Introduction (page limit of two pages): - Project Description - Purpose of the Evaluation - Evaluation Methodology

 - Limitation of the study

 - Findings highlighting: the key questions set under section three

 - Lessons learnt

 - Recommendations

 - Annexes (all relevant documents)